GeoJSON to GPX

 - Naming matters.
 Garmin Connect and most consumer apps display the

 <name>tag prominently.
 Setproperties.nameon each feature so your tracks aren't a wall of "Untitled". - Elevation needs a third coordinate.
-If your GeoJSON points are
+If your points are

 Troubleshooting

-"No features" / output is just an empty <gpx> element.
+The status says "No features" / output is just an empty <gpx> element.

 Garmin Connect won't import the file.